Introduction to Fraud Detection Algorithms in Machine Learning

 Hence, we use Machine Learning for detecting fraud.
 Here, a machine tries to learn by itself and becomes better by experience.
 Also, it is an efficient way of detecting fraud because of its fast computing.
 It does not even require the guidance of a fraud analyst.
 It helps in reducing false positives for transactions as the patterns are detected by an automated system for streaming transactions that are in huge volume.

-Now, we will look at the two most commonly used Machine Learning models for detecting fraud in transactions.
+Now, we will look at the two most commonly used types of Machine Learning models for detecting fraud in transactions.

 Supervised Learning Used in Fraud Detection Algorithms